 Introduction

 What sets the O-1A apart is that, unlike the H-1B, it has no annual cap or rigid requirements around salary, company size, or business history.
-There’s no minimum salary threshold, nor are there strict expectations regarding the number of employees or how long a company has been operating.
-Additionally, the O-1A allows for sponsorship through a U.S. agent rather than a traditional employer, offering greater flexibility for freelancers, consultants, or those working on multiple projects.
+There's no minimum salary threshold, nor are there strict expectations regarding the number of employees or how long a company has been operating.
+The O-1A also allows for sponsorship through a U.S. agent rather than a traditional employer, offering greater flexibility for freelancers, consultants, or those working on multiple projects.

 Who is eligible

-This visa is open to professionals across a wide range of industries—not just scientists and CEOs.
-What matters is that you’ve built a career that reflects excellence, impact, and recognition, whether on a national or international scale.
-It also helps to have a somewhat public profile—being visible, active, and seen as a thought leader or reference in your field can strengthen your case significantly.
+This visa is open to professionals across a wide range of industries, not just scientists and CEOs.
+What matters is that you've built a career that reflects excellence, impact, and recognition, whether on a national or international scale.
+It also helps to have a somewhat public profile.
+Being visible, active, and seen as a thought leader or reference in your field can strengthen your case significantly.

 O-1A candidates come from diverse backgrounds